Territorial evolution of Australia: Federation

+Proposed boundary changes and statehood movements

-Proposed boundary change to the Australian Capital Territory
+Australian Capital Territory

 In September 2022, it was announced the border between the Australian Capital Territory and New South Wales would change for the first time since it was created in 1911.
 ACT chief minister Andrew Barr said NSW premier Dominic Perrottet had agreed to a proposed border change for 330 hectares of land.